Product Version: 6.5+

 Note: This will download "LwL.ProfileUnity.Client.Service.exe.creds" file to ...netlogon\ProfileUnity (Deployment) directory (same directory where "lwl.ProfileUnity.Client.Startup.exe" is located)

-Note: When lwl.ProfileUnity.Client.Startup.exe will run (GPO or manual on base) it will read the .creds file and setup ProfileUnity client to run as a service on the machine.
+Note: When lwl.ProfileUnity.Client.Startup.exe will run (GPO or manual on domain join base image) it will read the .creds file and setup ProfileUnity client to run as a service on the machine.

 - Logon to Domain controller and Open Group Policy Management